muzammilzahid010/cartoon/replit.md

 6. **View Videos (Step 5)**: Final display with video players and download options
    - Watch generated videos inline
    - Download individual videos or all at once
+   - **Merge All Videos**: Combine all completed videos into a single video file
    - **Individual Retry**: "Try Again" button on each failed video
    - **Bulk Retry**: "Regenerate Failed Videos" button when failures exist
    - Production-ready retry handling with proper cleanup and concurrency control
+   - Video merging uses FFmpeg for seamless concatenation